 The statute of limitations applies to formal lawsuits and personal injury settlement negotiations.
 So regardless of which route you take to seek compensation, the deadline applies.
 Trying to file a personal injury claim more than two years after the accident will likely result in the dismissal of your case.
 If this happens, you’ve lost your right to seek damages for your injuries, regardless of their severity.

-Working with a personal injury lawyer is the best way to ensure you meet all the deadlines.
+Working with a personal injury attorney is the best way to ensure you meet all the deadlines.
 We’ll make sure all the proper paperwork is filed and evidence is gathered to present a strong claim on your behalf.
 We’ll also know if any exceptions regarding the statute of limitations apply to your case.

 For some accident victims, there are situations where the statute of limitations can be put on pause.
 For example, if the guilty party leaves the state before the victim can file the lawsuit, the statute of limitations won’t start until the defendant return to Georgia.
 There are also situations where the injured person is a minor.
 If that’s the case and it’s deemed that they were legally incompetent at the time of the accident, the clock won’t start until they turn 18.